Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 \paragraph{Reward--divergence behavior.} Figures~\ref{divergence_vs_reward11}--\ref{divergence_vs_reward1210} show the empirical relationship between reward and divergence under $\beta=1$.
 Under KL regularization ($\alpha=1$), Figure~\ref{divergence_vs_reward11} shows a clear separation between the proxy reward (training-time signal) and the \emph{gold reward} (evaluation signal) once the proxy reward is heavy-tailed ($\kappa>1$).
 As the policy moves farther from the reference model, the proxy reward generally continues to increase, whereas the gold reward exhibits a pronounced \emph{rise-then-collapse} pattern: moderate divergence is initially beneficial, but additional divergence can eventually substantially degrade proxy-gold performance.
 This is a Goodhart-style signature of proxy over-optimization, in which continued improvement on the training-time reward no longer translates into improvement under the stronger evaluator.

 This pattern is consistent with the mechanism in Section~\ref{se:whyKLfails}.
 Occasional extreme proxy rewards can dominate the policy-gradient estimate and induce abrupt, localized changes in the policy.
-Because the KL penalty averages discrepancies over the full action distribution, such tail-driven deviations need not incur a proportionate KL cost, even when they materially alter behavior.
-The optimization can therefore drift toward policies that exploit proxy-specific artifacts while remaining relatively close to the reference policy in KL, which explains the collapse in gold reward seen in Figure~\ref{divergence_vs_reward11}.
+Because the KL penalty averages discrepancies over the full action distribution, such tail-driven deviations need not incur a proportionate KL cost.
+The optimization can therefore drift toward policies that exploit proxy-specific artifacts while remaining relatively close to the reference policy in KL, which explains the collapse in gold reward in Figure~\ref{divergence_vs_reward11}.

 Figure~\ref{divergence_vs_reward1210} shows that this behavior changes under R\'enyi regularization.
 For $\alpha>1$, higher-order R\'enyi divergences penalize large likelihood ratios $\pi(\cdot\mid x)/\pi_0(\cdot\mid x)$ more strongly, even when they arise on small subsets of actions.
 This makes concentrated, outlier-driven departures from the reference policy more expensive and thereby dampens the instability caused by heavy-tailed proxy rewards.
 Empirically, across $\alpha\in\{2,\ldots,10\}$, the gold reward is substantially more stable and typically increases before leveling off, rather than exhibiting the sharp collapse seen under KL.
 Taken together, Figures~\ref{divergence_vs_reward11} and~\ref{divergence_vs_reward1210} suggest that R\'enyi regularization provides a more reliable trust-region signal in the heavy-tailed regime.